asyncapi/vs-asyncapi-preview/README.md

 Automatic hot-reloading on editor save, but currently, it doesn't reload when saving referenced external files.

-### Settings

-The Event Visualizer can be reloaded automatically when you save an AsyncAPI file.
-Control this behaviour with the `asyncapiPreview.autoReloadVisualizerOnSave` setting (enabled by default).

 ## Content Assistance

 ### Available snippets: